| | | | |

 mich in die Welt

-The best: Alle Kontakte mit den Leuten in den Länder
+Highlights: Alle Kontakte mit den Leuten in den Länder

 und das Entdecken, daß wir - so verschieden wir sind - doch immer Gleich